-Like the last year’s Oris Calobra limited edition model, the new watch is based on their sporty Artix GT Chronograph that the Swiss brand has presented more than two years ago.
-However, there is a number of differences (both visual and, well, material) that let this timekeeper stand apart from (and slightly above of) its gorgeous progenitor.
+Like the last year’s limited-edition Calobra, the “Audi edition”, too, uses the sporty 2012 Artix GT Chronograph as its base.
+However, there are several differences (both visual and, well, material) that let this timekeeper stand apart from (and slightly above of) its gorgeous progenitor.

-The first of all, the new timepiece is crafted from titanium instead of the traditional stainless steel.
-Being a lot less dense than surgical grade stainless steel, the alloy is not only lighter but is also more prone to scratches.
-Taking into a count the way the case combines brushed and polished surfaces, refinishing it could be a bit costly, so bear this in mind while considering this device.
+First of all, the new timepiece sports a titanium body instead of traditional 314L stainless steel.
+Being a lot less dense than surgical-grade stainless steel, the alloy is way lighter.
+However, it is also more prone to scratches.
+Taking into account the way the case combines brushed and polished surfaces, refinishing it could be a bit costly, so bear this in mind while considering this device.

-The black ceramic ring of the original was, too, replaced, but this time for highly scratch-resistant tungsten.
+The black ceramic ring of the original, too, gave way for a highly scratch-resistant tungsten one.

 And the third difference is the color scheme.
 Instead of visually heavy black elements, Oris decided to decorate the Audi Sport Chronograph with more natural colors and textures.
-The matt silver dial with its red accents not only pays homage to Audi racing team’s preferred livery but also corresponds quite nicely with the bidirectional rotating bezel, which is crafted from extremely dense tungsten alloy.
-Decorated with black rubber outer ring, the part provides a comfortable grip even for those with moist fingers but also serves as a nice visual bridge between the case and the black leather strap.
+The matt silver dial with its red accents, of course, pays homage to the Audi racing team’s preferred livery.
+It also corresponds nicely with the bidirectional rotating bezel, which is crafted from extremely dense tungsten alloy.
+Decorated with a black rubber outer ring, the part provides a comfortable grip even for those with moist fingers but also serves as a nice visual bridge between the case and the black leather strap.